MartaBia/virtual-exhibition/README.md

-# README
+# Virtual Exhibition

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## About the project

+Welcome to my Virtual Exhibition website!
+This application is powered by the V&A API and

+## See the website

+If you are curious and want to the result of my website, you can find it [here](https://martabia.github.io/virtualexhibition.html)!
+(You will need to click on the button 'visit site' the first time you access)

+## Run the program

+Here are the step to install this program on your computer:

+- Clone this repo on your local.

-* Ruby version - check to have ruby installed on your machine or install following the instruction
+- Check to have ruby installed on your machine with the command:

-install rails
+  `ruby -v`

+  or install it following the instruction [on the Ruby website](ruby-lang.org/en/documentation/installation/).

+- Install rails:

   `gem install rails`

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Install the dipendencies by running:

+  `bundle install`

+  from  the root directory

+- Migrate the db:

+  `rails db:migrate RAILS_ENV=development`

+- Start the server with the command:

+  `rails s`

+## Technologies

+## Work in progress

+Moving forward, my focus for this website is to continue improving the presentation of artworks.
+I would like to create a homepage that shows different sections dedicated to specific types of artwork.
+Each section will redirect users to dedicated webpages showcasing the collection of artworks belonging to that particular category.